Rodrigo Perez’s Top 20 Films Of 2015

 READ MORE: Check Out All OF Our Best Of 2015 Coverage Here

-I haven’t written a best-of year-end list for two years running now (here’s my 2012 list) because I’m just usually spiritually drained and feeling a little mentally challenged by year’s end after all our exhausted Best Of Year coverage.
-The same is true for 2015, which is why I’m probably the last person to write my list, but I’ve decided to try and forge ahead despite feeling I don’t really have anything valuable to say.
+I haven’t written a best-of year-end list for two years running now (here’s my 2012 list) because I’m usually spiritually drained and feeling a little mentally challenged by year’s end, after all our exhausting Best Of Year coverage.
+The same is true for 2015, which is why I’m probably the last person to write my list.
+However, I’ve decided to forge ahead despite feeling that I don’t really have anything valuable to say.
 As usual, trying to rank art is a fool’s errand, but hey, it’s what we all do, so let’s just get on with it.
-The resolute formula for me is always experience and resonance, but with a bend towards that echo: a movie not only has to make a big impact in the moment, but is has to have a long-tail enduring quality, and if it doesn’t stick with much deep resonance in the heart, mind, and soul there’s probably a reason for that.
+The resolute formula for me is always experience and resonance, but with a bend towards that echo: a movie not only has to make a big impact in the moment, but it has to have a long-tail enduring quality, and if it doesn’t stick with much deep resonance in the heart, mind, and soul, there’s probably a reason for that.
 2015 had plenty of riches.
-This is what stuck with me the most, bearing in mind most top 10 (or 20 lists) can change on any given day.
+This is what stuck with me the most, bearing in mind that most top 10 (or 20 lists can change on any given day.
 And yes, I’ve seen “The Lobster,” thank you for asking, but I stick to 2015 release date rules only.

 TIE 20.
 “Wild Tales”